Qutb ud-Din Aibak

-Early life
+Early period

 Aibak was born in c.
 1150.
 His name is variously transliterated as "Qutb al-Din Aybeg", "Qutbuddin Aibek", and "Kutb Al-Din Aybak".
 He came from Turkestan, and belonged to a Turkic tribe called Aibak.
-The word "Aibak", also transliterated as "Aibek" or "Aybeg", derives from the Turkic words for "moon" (ai) and "lord" (bek).
+The word "Aibak", also transliterated as "Aibek" or "Aybeg" derives from the Turkic words for "moon" (ai) and "lord" (bek).
 As a child, he was separated from his family and taken to the slave market of Nishapur.
 There, Qazi Fakhruddin Abdul Aziz Kufi, a descendant of the noted Muslim theologian Abu Hanifa, purchased him.
 Aibak was treated affectionately in the Qazi's household and was educated with the Qazi's sons.
 He learned archery and horse-riding, besides Quran recital.

 The Qazi or one of his sons sold Aibak to a merchant, who in turn, sold the boy to the Ghurid Sultan Muhammad Ghori in Ghazni.
 After being admitted to the Sultan's slave-household, Aibak's intelligence and kind nature attracted the Sultan's attention.
 Once, when the Sultan bestowed gifts upon his slaves, Aibak distributed his share among the servants.
 Impressed by this act, the Sultan promoted him to a higher rank.

 Aibak later rose to the important position of Amir-i Akhur, the officer of the royal stables.
 During the Ghurid conflicts with the Khwarazmian ruler Sultan Shah, Aibak was responsible for the general maintenance of the horses, as well as their fodder and equipment.
 One day, while foraging for horse fodder, he was captured by Sultan Shah's scouts and was detained in an iron cage.
 After the Ghurids defeated Sultan Shah, Muhammad Ghori ad-Din saw him in the cage and was deeply touched by his desperate condition.
 After he was released, the Sultan greatly favoured him.
 No information is available about Aibak's subsequent assignments until the First Battle of Tarain fought in India, in 1191–1192.